GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 set protocols bgp group ebgp-peers neighbor 169.254.1.1 peer-as 65500
 ```

-- Configure routing policies to inject routes into BGP and advertise it to the cloud router
+- Configure routing policies to inject routes into BGP and advertise it to the cloud router.
+In this case we are only advertising `192.168.0.0/24` and `192.168.1.0/24`

 ```